 Looking to make a quick getaway?
 Then gather up the kids for a short road trip that’ll drop you back in time.
 Kinda.
-Approximately 50 minutes southwest of Austin, you’ll find the kitschy and kid-approved Pioneer Town.
-Located on the grounds of 7A Ranch in the quaint town of Wimberley, entering Pioneer Town will make you feel like Marty McFly traveling back to the wild wild west.
+Approximately 50 minutes southwest of Austin, you’ll find the kitschy and kid-approved Pioneer Town at the grounds of 7A Ranch in Wimberley.
+Entering Pioneer Town will make you feel like Marty McFly traveling back to the wild wild west.

-The area, done up in 1880s garb, features a functioning arcade and ice cream parlor, as well as an opera house, the pioneer chapel, and a bottle house – yes, the house is actually made entirely of glass bottles.
+The area features a functioning arcade and ice cream parlor, as well as an opera house, the pioneer chapel, and a bottle house – yes, the house is actually made entirely of glass bottles.

 Kids and adults alike will get a kick out of the old-timey town, which provides loads of photo ops and fun sights to explore.
-According to 7A’s office clerk Maengel Gonce, Mrs. Glover’s Cowboy Museum opens shop on weekends for would-be pioneers to explore the space’s vintage antiques too.
+There’s also a Cowboy Museum on site where would-be pioneers can explore the vintage antiques and more.

 Consider A Stay at 7A

-For those looking to make a weekend out of it, 7A Ranch is not just home to Pioneer Town, but a lovely resort sitting on the banks of the Blanco River.
-Located on 14 acres in the middle of Texas Hill Country, 7A offers prime river access for swimming and fishing, as well as a new pool, and numerous trails for exploring.
+For those looking to make a weekend out of it, 7A Ranch is home to a lovely resort sitting on the banks of the Blanco River.
+A stay at 7A offers prime river access to swimming and fishing, as well as a pool and numerous trails for exploring.

 To keep with the wild west theme, consider booking a room in the Pioneer Town Inn (rooms include two queen beds, cable TV, a small refrigerator, microwave, and a coffee pot).
-Otherwise, with even better social distancing safety, 7A offers roughly a dozen cabins, sleeping from four to twelve, that each achieve various levels of glamping depending on your family’s desires.
+7A also offers roughly a dozen cabins, sleeping from four to 12, that each achieve various levels of glamping depending on your family’s desires.
 There is also a newly renovated cottage called The Hideaway.